rjleveque/KLslip-paper/README.md

   by R. J. LeVeque, K. Waagan, F. I. Gonz ́alez, D. Rim, and G. Lin, To appear in Pure & Applied Geophysics.

+The commit c9cdcde05c (tagged `version1`) corresponds to code used in Version 1 of the preprint found at http://arxiv.org/abs/1605.02863

 The scripts `KL1d_figures.py` and `KL2d_figures.py` produce the figures that appear in the paper.